Sale and Assignment of LLC Membership Interests

 (9) Texas Annual Filings.
 A prospective assignee should review the franchise tax returns and public information reports (PIRs) that must be annually filed with the comptroller’s office.
 Do these accurately reflect the LLC’s affairs?
 Are they diligently prepared and timely filed?

 (10) Transactional Records.
 What property does the LLC own?
 Are warranty deeds in the name of the LLC duly recorded in the real property records?
 How are properties managed and who is responsible for doing so?
 What do the files and records look like—are they orderly or are they a mess?
 And what about completeness?
 Do files for rental properties contain all essential documents like warranty deeds, notes and loan agreements, deeds of trust, leases, appraisals, maintenance records, and so on?
-A specific person should be responsible for keeping such records.
+A specific person should be responsible for keeping such records at a designated location.

 (11) Salaries, Draws, and Distributions.
 These should be examined to discover if there is a pattern of excessive or erratic compensation to managers or distributions to members.
 Is there a coherent schedule or plan?
 Are measures in place to insure that the LLC maintains sufficient working capital to fund existing and planned operations?